michael-hoss/perceptest/CONTRIBUTING.md

 ## Environment variables

-- Copy the `scripts/perceptestrc.sh` script to your python environment activation hook (see instructions there)
+- Copy the `perceptestrc.sh` script to your python environment activation hook (see instructions there)
+- Copy the `.env_bazel_test_default` to the git-ignored `.env` to specify how bazel tests will operate locally.

 ## Pre-commit hooks